-The Combined Authority is not a “super-council” or another version of Cleveland County Council – the five Tees Valley councils will continue to exist in their own right, delivering local services and meeting the day-to-day needs of residents.
-The Mayor and Combined Authority do not replace, nor can they overrule, local councils.
+The Combined Authority is not a “super-council” or another version of Cleveland County Council – the five Tees Valley councils continue to exist in their own right, delivering local services and meeting the day-to-day needs of residents.
+The Mayor and Combined Authority have not replaced, nor can they overrule, local councils.

-Ben is able to make some decisions independently, but others involve consultation with, and approval of, all five leaders of our local councils in the Tees Valley.
+Ben is able to make some decisions independently, but others involve consultation with, and approval of, all five leaders of Tees Valley’s local councils.
 Some decisions need unanimous support, others need a majority.

 The job of the Mayor ranges from setting budgets and priorities for economic development to acting as an ambassador for our region to attract inward investment.
 He is responsible for a £588million Tees Valley Investment Plan covering business growth and inward investment; transport; education, employment and skills; culture and tourism; research, innovation and development and towns and communities.